birc-stormtroopers/bit-manipulation/README.md

 ## Two's complement arithmetic

+The interpretation of bit-patterns as numbers we saw earlier

+$$x = \sum_{i=0}^{15}b_i\cdot 2^i$$

+only works for non-negative numbers.
+It only tells us a magnitude (the absolute value) of the number.
+To also allow for negative numbers, [we need to add something](https://en.wikipedia.org/wiki/Signed_number_representations).
+One possibility is to set asside one of the bits, a so-called *sign bit*, to indicate whether the number should be considered positive or negative.
+Floating point numbers do this.
+This has some drawbacks, most noticeable that you get two zeros, which complicates many computer instructures that rely on checks for zero.[^2] The hardware manipulation of numbers with a sign bit is also more complicated, since the sign bit determines what something like `x + y` should be; if one or both of a sign but, the result should be different from if they don't.

+All modern hardware now use the [two's-complement representation](https://en.wikipedia.org/wiki/Signed_number_representations#Two's_complement).[^3] There, the high bit indicates whether we should interpret a bit-pattern as a positive or negative number, just as if it were a sign-bit, but negative numbers, $-x$, are formed by negating the bits in the corresponding postitive number, $x$, and then adding one: $-x = \neg x + 1$.

 **FIXME: continue here**

 Ok, what's this with signed values, then, and why do we have arithmetic shift?